D84 Windows Setup

 - Open your

-terminal - Enter
+bashterminal - Enter

-terminal and are planning on running an assignment - Note that you do not need to do anything else for Xming to set it up
+export DISPLAY=:0this will have to be run whenever you have opened a newbashterminal and are planning on running an assignment - Note that you do not need to do anything else for Xming to set it up

 Part 4: Test Your Setup!